-7 Ways to Save Money on College Dorm Room Essentials
+7 Ways to Save Money on Dorm Room Essentials

 Sending your college student to live in a dorm or college apartment for the first time is exciting, emotional and expensive.
 But it’s possible to set up a miniature home-away-from-home that’s comfortable and functional without breaking the bank.
-Check out these tips for saving money on dorm room essentials.
+Check out these tips to save money on dorm room essentials.

 Find Out What’s Included and Allowed